About the Farm

 A longtime North American Versatile Hunting Dog Association (NAVHDA) member and judge, Kris has handled her dogs in more than 100 Natural Ability (NA), Utility Preparatory (UPT) and Utility (UT) tests, which measure a dog’s searching, pointing, retrieving, and tracking skills at various stages of maturity.

-“I never thought I’d train a versatile champion once, let alone three times,” she says, gleaming.
+“I never thought I’d train and handle a versatile champion once, let alone three times,” she says, gleaming.
 “For me, training and testing is about the journey you take with that dog.
 If you get to the Invitational level, you’re already successful whether or not your dog passes.”

 Before Hunting Hills was established in 1995, neither Kris nor Jeff had experience with purebred dogs.
 Avid turkey and deer hunters, they began to search for a sporting dog.
 A 1994 article in the Omaha World-Herald by outdoor writer Larry Porter about some “beautiful, even-tempered German hunting dogs” sparked the couple’s interest.
 Breeder Ray DeJong of Brookings, South Dakota, was quoted to say the breed is “one of the best-kept secrets” among upland game hunters.